top of page

 Partnership

 We believe in community collaboration in action.
 Community Collaboration is simply working together for the benefit of people within a community.
 Our team does not “reinvent the wheel”.
 We focus on finding out people’s needs and working together for a solution.
+Below are some of the organisations, companies and governments we actively collaborate with to support people along the Thailand-Myanmar border.

 Freedom Restoration Project: Through education and empowerment, Freedom Restoration Project aim to break the destructive chain of domestic violence.
 Freedom Restoration Project exists to interrupt the narrative of abuse and domestic violence for people in the migrant communities on the border of Thailand and Burma.